 In 1918, 16 acres of the workhouse gardens were cultivated by German prisoners of war.
 The union had to pay 5¼d per hour for them and they were given tea, coffee, or cocoa at midday.

 After 1930, the workhouse became Steyning Poor Law Institution then after the inauguration of the National Health Service it was renamed Southlands Hospital.
-The former workhouse buildings are currently derelict and awaiting redevelopment.
+In 2001, the former workhouse buildings were derelict and the site was awaiting redevelopment.

 - East Sussex Record Office, The Keep, Woollards Way, Brighton, BN1 9BP.
 Holdings include Guardians' minutes (1835-1930); Births register (1914-1930); Deaths register (1890-1930); Inmates register (1882-1930); Admissions and discharges (1903-30); etc.